'It was the right race at the wrong time' - Gold Cup option for Ga Law after missing Premier Chase

 Emmet Mullins' ten-year-old hasn't been seen over fences since finishing midfield behind Gold Cup hope Hewick in the Galway Plate.

-Wishing And Hoping, who caused a shock in the Veterans' Final at Sandown when winning at 50-1, has been declared, while Empire Steel and Zanza make up the five-runner field.
+Wishing And Hoping, who caused a shock in the Veterans' Final at Sandown when winning at 50-1, has been declared, while Empire Steel and Zanza complete the field.

 Zanza's likely preferred option, however, is the BetVictor Greatwood Gold Cup at Newbury, where his record is 5-6 and includes victory in last month's Grade 2 Denman Chase.